Li-JunXian/uhf-gs-csp-term-software/src/gui_backend_user_guide.md

 - A scripting environment (Python, Node, etc.) if you plan to parse telemetry or automate command sequences.
 - JSON-aware viewer to inspect the periodic snapshots.

+### System Pre-requisites

+- Primary verification platform: Ubuntu 16.04 LTS (4.4 series kernel) on an x86_64 workstation with 8 GB RAM.
+- Integrated hardware-in-the-loop setup: production ground-station controller running the RF front-end, rotator interface, and `gui_backend_start()` service.
+- Ensure compatible serial adapters and CSP radio hardware are available if you plan to issue RF or rotator commands from the user guide steps.

 ### Pre-Session Checklist

 1. Confirm the backend process is running (check `ps` or system supervisor logs).